crisp-oss/chappe/README.md

 * `HOST`: The HTTP REST API host URL
   * Example: `https://api.crisp.chat/v1`

-Then, a title with the following mandatory content:
+Then, a main title with the following mandatory content:

 ```markdown
 # Reference